microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	_Opening the Blockchain resource_

 1. Click the **Copy** button next to ETHEREUM-RPC-ENDPOINT under "Outputs."
-This URL is very important, because it allows apps to make JSON-RPC calls to the network to unlock accounts, upload smart contracts, and perform other blockchain-related tasks.
+This URL is very important, because it allows apps to make JSON-RPC calls to the network to deploy smart contracts and perform other blockchain-related tasks.

 	![Copying the endpoint URL](Images/copy-endpoint.png)